ddo02/GooglePhotosDirectLink/README.md

-# GooglePhotosDirectLink
+# PhotosDirectLink
-Google Photos Direct Link is a Google Chrome extension, that allow you to copy a direct link, with extension (.jpg), from Google Photos (https://photos.google.com or https://get.google.com/albumarchive).
+Photos Direct Link is a Google Chrome extension, that allow you to copy a direct link, with extension (.jpg), from Google Photos (https://photos.google.com or https://get.google.com/albumarchive).

 Google Photos doesn't allow to get an image direct link (with image extension [like png or jpg]).